MichaelCurrin/docsify-js-tutorial/docs/README.md

 !> Do not put two embed items in a sequence without some characters in between, otherwise you will get a JS error rending the page.
 Putting an empty line between them is **not** sufficient.

-!> If you embed a URL of a Github file, remember to use the _Raw_ URL otherwise you will get an error.
+!> If you embed a URL of a GitHub file, remember to use the _Raw_ URL otherwise you will get an error.

 ### Use DocsifyJS styling